-Wow, this feels good to say: fter years of hard work and sacrifice, I am now officially debt free.
+Wow, this feels good to say: after years of hard work and sacrifice, I am now officially debt free.
 So long, student loans.
-Good-bye Debt Monster
+Good-bye Debt Monster 🙂

-How can someone with an average salary after college tackle tens of thousands of dollars in student loans in just a few short years?
+How can someone with an average salary after college tackle tens of thousands of dollars in debt and pay off student loans in just a few short years?
 Here’s how I pulled it off:

 Below all the superhero strategies I used to pay off my massive debt in a short period of time.
 Some of these tips may work for you; others may not.
 But even if you decide to only try a few of these tactics, I guarantee you’ll be one step closer to financial freedom and living an amazing debt-free life.

 Here’s how I paid off student loans – all $34,579 of them – in under four years: